jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu/index.md

 Cypress uses file notifications and listeners on a massive scale.
 In their issue number [16849](https://github.com/cypress-io/cypress/issues/16849), they describe a working solution:

-1. Go to file `/etc/sysctl.conf` on your system
+1. Go to file `/etc/sysctl.conf` on your system.

 2. Double your `fs.inotify.max_user_instances` (i.e. `fs.inotify.max_user_instances = 256`).
 If this parameter does not exist, please add it.